AICHE +PerplexityPerplexity Integration

 The short answer: open Perplexity AI, click into the search field, press ⌃+⌥+R (Mac) or Ctrl+Alt+R (Windows/Linux), speak your complete research question for 30-60 seconds, and AICHE inserts the formatted query for Perplexity to process.

-1. Open Perplexity AI in your browser or desktop app.
+1. Open Perplexity AI in your browser (perplexity.ai) or the desktop app.

 2. Click into the search field to position your cursor.

-3. Press your AICHE hotkey to start recording.
+3. Press your AICHE hotkey (⌃+⌥+R on Mac, Ctrl+Alt+R on Windows/Linux) to start recording.

 6. Press Enter to send the query to Perplexity.

 Heads-up: for follow-up questions, let Perplexity respond first, then use your hotkey again to dictate the next query.
-This maintains conversation context better than typing multiple questions at once.
+This maintains conversation context better than front-loading multiple questions.

-The pro-tip: include comparison criteria in your spoken query by saying "focusing on X, specifically Y and Z" so Perplexity knows exactly what dimensions matter for your research.
-Better initial queries mean fewer follow-up cycles.
+Pro tip: include comparison criteria in your spoken query.
+Saying "focusing on X, specifically Y and Z" tells Perplexity exactly what dimensions matter, which produces fewer follow-up cycles and more relevant citations.

-Result: a detailed research query that takes 10 minutes to type with proper context and comparisons now takes 45 seconds to speak, and Perplexity returns more relevant results because you included all the nuance.
+Result: a detailed research query that takes 10 minutes to type with proper context and comparison criteria now takes 45 seconds to speak, and Perplexity returns more relevant results because you included all the nuance.

-Do this now: open Perplexity, press your hotkey, and dictate one technical comparison you've been researching but haven't asked because typing it felt like too much work.
+Do this now: open Perplexity, press your hotkey, and dictate one technical comparison you have been meaning to research.
+Include the specific criteria that matter to your use case.

 #ai-coding#voice-commands#productivity